Generalized gravitational fields and well-posedness of the Boussinesq systems on non-compact Riemannian Manifolds

-In this work we study the existence and uniqueness of the periodic mild solutions of the Boussinesq system on the real hyperbolic manifold $\mathbb{H}^d(\mathbb{R})$ ($d \geqslant 2$).
-We will consider Ebin-Marsden's Laplace operator associated with the corresponding linear system.
-Our method is based on the dispertive and smoothing estimates of the semigroup generated by Ebin-Marsden's Laplace operator.
-First, we prove the existence and the uniqueness of the bounded periodic mild solution for the linear system.
-Next, using the fixed point arguments, we can pass from the linear system to the semilinear system to establish the existence of the periodic mild solution.
-Finally, we prove the unconditional uniqueness of large periodic mild solutions for the Boussinesq system on the framework of hyperbolic spaces.
+{\bf Abstract.} We study the global existence, uniqueness and exponential stability of mild solutions to the Boussinesq systems equipped with a generalized gravitational field on the framework of non-compact Riemannian manifolds.
+We work on some manifolds satisfying some bounded and negative conditions on curvature tensors.
+We consider a couple of Stokes and heat semigroups associated with the corresponding linear system which provides a vectorial matrix semigoup.
+By using dispersive and smoothing estimates of the vectorial matrix semigroup we establish the global-in-time existence and uniqueness of mild solutions for linear systems.
+Next, we can pass from the linear system to the semilinear systems to obtain the well-posedness by using fixed point arguments.
+Moreover, we will prove the exponential stability of such solutions by using Gronwall's inequality.